-Opioid misuse is widespread and severe and, recently, it has been the focus of prevention efforts across the nation.
-Appalachia may be the area that is hardest-hit by the epidemic, with some of the highest opioid prescription rates in the United States (U.S.) (CDC, "U.S. County Prescribing Rates," 2017).
-Many rural Appalachians believe that drug addiction and misuse is the biggest problem facing their communities (NPR, RWJF, Harvard, 2018).
+Opioid abuse is widespread and severe nationwide, but Appalachia may be the area that is hardest-hit.
+The region have some of the highest opioid prescription rates in the United States (U.S.) (CDC, "U.S. County Prescribing Rates," 2017), and many rural Appalachians believe that drug addiction and abuse is the biggest problem in their communities (NPR, RWJF, Harvard, 2018).